 TOP 10 PARTNERS ITEMS THAT WOMEN THROW OUT

-Magazine collections- They are probably porn mags anyway and what does he need with them when he has you?!
+Magazine collections- They're probably porn mags anyway and what does he need with them when he has you?!

-DVDs/CDs- You have Netflix and Love Film with his entire collection on and all of his music is on his phone- what-is-the-actual-point?!
+DVDs/CDs- You have Netflix and Now TV with his entire collection on and all of his music is on his phone- what-is-the-actual-point?!

-A sofa- Lord knows what disgusting things have happened on that thing- and men are not known for cleaning things well- so there is probably remnants of his ex on there!
-EWWW!
+A sofa- Lord knows what disgusting things have happened on that thing- there's probably remnants of his ex on there!
+Ewww!

-A painting- It’s hideous and everyone thinks so but him.
-Don’t put it up for a while and he will forget it ever existed.
+A painting- It's hideous and everyone thinks so but him.
+Don't put it up for a while and he'll forget it ever existed.

-A chair- Bound to have been his masturbation chair of choice and it was also used for gaming; ingrained food and sperm are not my idea of a protective coating.
+A chair- It was bound to have been his masturbation chair of choice at some point and it was also used for gaming; ingrained food and sperm is not your idea of a somewhere cosy to sit.

 Stereo/ sound system- All you need is an I-pod dock- that-is-all.

-Sports kit/ equipment- He hasn’t attempted to get fit in the four years you have known him so why clog up the house with aspirational ab equipment?!
+Sports kit/ equipment- He hasn't attempted to get fit in all the years you've known him so why clog up the house with aspirational ab equipment?!